 For Mr. Nguyen Chinh Nghia (born in 1994, Gia Lam - Hanoi ), the kitchen is not only a place to cook, but also a peaceful place after each working day.

 His passion for cooking came to him when he was young.
-"My parents went to work, so my siblings and I became independent early.
+"My parents went to work, and my siblings and I became independent early.
 I didn't like cleaning the house, I just loved cooking, so I always took turns cooking," he recalls with a smile.

 Mr. Nghia developed a passion for cooking from a young age.

 "There are many nameless tasks in the house, but you can do them all day long.
-I don't think I can help my wife much, because cooking is just a small task," Nghia shared.
+I don't think I can help my wife much, cooking is just a small task," Nghia shared.

 Busy with his office job, the young father takes advantage of every free time when he comes home early or on weekends to cook dishes from familiar to new, from Asian to European to change the family menu.